simonmichael/hledger/doc/RELEASING.md

 #### Release tag
 - ensure new version has been set first with Shake or bake
 - ensure no new commits have been made since push to `github/binaries`
-- don't run this in an attempt to make editor tags files
 - in the release branch (?): `make tag`

 #### Github release